MicrosoftDocs/architecture-center/docs/web-apps/guides/networking/access-multitenant-web-app-from-on-premises-content.md

 This article shows how to set up improved-security private connectivity to an App Service web app or a function app from an on-premises network or from within an Azure virtual network.
 It also shows how to set up improved-security connectivity between the app and other Azure PaaS services over Azure Private Link, without using the public internet.

-Azure App Service refers to dedicated compute pricing tiers which include the Basic, Standard, Premium, Premium v2, and Premium v3 where the supporting infrastructure is shared with other customers.
+Azure App Service refers to non-dedicated compute pricing tiers which include the Basic, Standard, Premium, Premium v2, and Premium v3 where the supporting infrastructure is shared with other customers.
 While App Service Environment deploys directly into your virtual network with dedicated supporting infrastructure and uses Isolated pricing tiers.

 ## Architecture